-For accountants and accounting firms, the business relationship only includes transactions and related activities for which you have to ascertain the identity of your client.
+For British Columbia notaries, the business relationship only includes transactions and related activities for which you have to ascertain the identity of your client.
 However, when you have to send a suspicious transaction report, you must still take reasonable measures to ascertain the identity of the client even if the transactions in question do not normally require it.
 See section 4 for more information on these transactions and activities.

-If you have a client who conducts two or more suspicious transactions, even if you are unable to identify the client, you have still entered a business relationship with that client.
-This is because suspicious transactions require you to take reasonable measures to identify the client (subject to the circumstances described in section 4.4), and so two or more of these transactions will trigger a business relationship.
+If you have a client who conducts two or more suspicious transactions, even if you are unable to ascertain the identity of the client, you have still entered a business relationship with that client.
+This is because suspicious transactions require you to take reasonable measures to ascertain the identity of the client (subject to the circumstances described in section 4.4), and so two or more of these transactions will trigger a business relationship.
 You must treat this business relationship as high-risk, and undertake more frequent ongoing monitoring and updating of client identification information, as well as any other appropriate enhanced measures (see examples under "Ongoing monitoring" below).